pyc-team/pytorch_concepts/examples/contributing/dataset.md

     concept_names = list(concept_columns)

     # Define metadata for each concept (REQUIRED: must include 'type')
-    # type can be 'discrete' or 'continuous' ('continuous' is not yet fully supported)
+    # type can be 'discrete' or 'continuous' ('continuous' is not yet supported)
     concept_metadata = {
         name: {'type': 'discrete'} for name in concept_names }